For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 - Cluster randomised trial: A type of randomised controlled trial where a group of people are all placed into either the intervention or control group of a trial.
 See example.

-- Other: Select if the study design for your trial is not listed above
+- Other: Select if the study design for your trial is not listed above (note that case reports, meta-analyses, systematic reviews, animal studies, and studies with no outcomes measured in humans are not accepted)

 If observational, select from the following options: